-- Private instruction (principal or secondary) is available in harpsichord, fortepiano, organ, baroque violin, viola da gamba, baroque cello, baroque flute, recorder, and historical oboes.
-Although some students come to Oberlin already specialized on an early instrument, others come with more traditional musical backgrounds and begin their study of an early instrument in the Conservatory.
+- Private instruction (principal or secondary) is available in harpsichord, fortepiano, organ, Baroque violin, viola da gamba, Baroque cello, Baroque flute, recorder, and historical oboe.
+Although some students come to Oberlin already specializing in an early instrument, others come with more traditional musical backgrounds and begin their study of an early instrument in the conservatory.

-- Winter term is traditionally rich in events of interest to early music students.
-Recently, these have included an early piano workshop, and introductory courses in baroque violin, viola da gamba, hurdy gurdy, krummhorn, portative organ, and lute.
+Winter term is traditionally rich in events of interest to early music students.
+Recently, these have included an early piano workshop and introductory courses in Baroque violin, viola da gamba, recorder, hurdy-gurdy, crumhorn, portative organ, and lute.

 Many students in Oberlin's historical performance program participate in off-campus tours, including recent engagements in New York City, at the Smithsonian Institution in Washington, D.C., and at the Boston Early Music Festival.
 They also perform on campus in the Baroque Performance Institute, an intensive two-week summer program.